swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 full *path*.
 The directories on the computer are arranged into a hierarchy.
 The full path tells you where a directory is in that hierarchy.
 Navigate to the home directory.
-Now, enter the `pwd` command and you should see:
+Now, enter the `pwd` command and you should see your home directory.
+Say for example, my home directory is:

     /home/swc

-which is the full name of your home directory.
+which is the case if you are running a SWC virtual machine.
 This tells you that you are in a directory called `swc`, which sits inside a directory called `home` which sits inside the very top directory in the hierarchy.
 The very top of the hierarchy is a directory called `/` which is usually referred to as the *root directory*.
 So, to summarize: `swc` is a directory in `home` which is a directory in `/`.

-Now enter the following command:
+Now enter the following command or replace the `/home/swc` with your unique home directory:

     cd /home/swc/boot-camps/shell